stkent/stkent.github.io/_posts/2017-08-10-update-your-path-for-the-new-android-emulator-location.md

 ---

 Since March 2017 (v25.3.0), the Android Emulator has been [released separately from the rest of the Android SDK tools](https://developer.android.com/studio/releases/emulator.html#25-3).
-As part of implementing this change, the `emulator` binary was ‘promoted’ from`${ANDROID_SDK_ROOT}/tools/`[^1]  to its own top-level directory, `${ANDROID_SDK_ROOT}/emulator/`.
+As part of implementing this change, the `emulator` binary was ‘promoted’ from `${ANDROID_SDK_ROOT}/tools/`[^1]  to its own top-level directory, `${ANDROID_SDK_ROOT}/emulator/`.
 This relocation can cause some issues.
-I'll show you how to avoid them 🙂.
+I'll show you how to avoid them.

 <!--more-->